majorsilence/My-FyiReporting/Examples/Readme.txt

-northwindEF.db is a sqlite 3 sampel database.
+northwindEF.db is a sqlite 3 sample database.